tlswg/snip/draft-ietf-tls-snip.md

 In response to detecting a potential downgrade attack, a client might abandon the current connection attempt and report an error.

-A client that supports discovery of incompatible protocols, but chooses not to make a discovery attempt under normal conditions might instead not fail.
-Such a client could instead make a connection attempt or initiate discovery if it discovers that a preferred incompatible protocol is available.
+A client might support an incompatible protocol, but chooses not to attempt its use under normal conditions might choose not to fail if it learns that the protocol is supported by the server.
+This client might instead make a connection attempt or initiate discovery for that protocol when it learns that it is available.

 ## QUIC Version Negotiation {#quic}